 Because the variables in each category have very different units and magnitudes (e.g., dollars, number of people), finding a common method to standardize them so they can be compared is important.
 Ranking as described in Example 2 is one way to consider the variables without the impact of units and magnitude.
 Another way to do this is to rescale each of the values for a given variable in terms of the "best"; for example, the site with the largest permanent population is the Zoo with 8,936 people living nearby.
-Dividing each of the populations by 8936 gives the proportion of the population at each site with respect to the population near the Zoo; for example population divided by maximum population (Figure 10).
-The formula for RPOP is stored by wrapping the equation in quotations.
-The maximum of a list can be computed using the max( operation under $2^{nd} > Lists > Math$ .
+Dividing each of the populations by 8936 gives the proportion of the population at each site with respect to the population near the Zoo (Figure 10).